 Note: Shrimp can be stored in the freezer after frying.
 Let them cool to room temperature, transfer to a large plate, then place in the freezer until frozen.
 Transfer to a zipper-lock bag and store for up to three months.
 To reheat, bake frozen shrimp on a pre-heated 400°F oven on a rimmed baking sheet until crisp, about 25 minutes, flipping once halfway through baking.
 Alternatively, fry directly from freezer in 375°F oil until crisp and heated through, about 3 minutes.

-- 1 tablespoon dried red chili flakes, or 2-3 thai bird chilis, finely sliced
+1 tablespoon dried red chile flakes, or 2-3 Thai bird chiles, finely sliced

 Season shrimp with salt and set aside.
 Mix coconut and panko in a large mixing bowl and whisk to combine.
 Mix eggs and 2 tablespoons flour in a large mixing bowl and whisk until homogenous.
 Place remaining flour in a large mixing bowl.

 Add shrimp to bowl with flour and toss to coat evenly.
 Transfer shrimp to egg mixture, shaking off excess flour.
 Toss to coat thoroughly.
 Hold the bowl with the coconut mixture in your let hand, and tossing constantly, pick up shrimp one at a time with your right hand, allow excess batter to drip off, and toss in the coconut mixture.
 The shrimp should end up evenly coated without sticking to each other.

 Transfer the shrimp to a plate, wiping batter and crumbs off of their tails as you go.
 Set aside for 10 minutes.